English Premier League table — Nigeria Today

 English Premier League table

-English Premier League table after Saturday’s matches (played, won, drawn, lost, goals for, goals against, points):
+English Premier League table after Monday’s match (played, won, drawn, lost, goals for, goals against, points):

 Man Utd 2 2 0 0 8 0 6